Tenants may be familiar with the fear of their homes being sold out from under them. But what if, instead of your home

 What’s at Stake

-There are a little over 200 private streets in San Franciso, most of them alleys or access roads.
+There are a little over 200 private streets in San Franciso, most of them are alleys or access roads.
 Few, if any, have the wealth and prestige of Presidio Terrace.

 By owning the road, the HOA assumes responsibility for maintenance, but has the ability to do pretty much as they will in terms of exclusivity.

 An outside owner throws a wrench into that entire system.

-The investor here is looking to turn a profit in the same way a profit is turned when someone’s sell mortgage note idea turns into action.
+The investor here is looking to turn a profit in the same way a profit is turned when someone’s selling real estate notes idea turns into action.
 The most obvious way would be to sell the street, either back to the residents or to another investor.
 And while mortgage note buyers don’t tend to buy streets, Lam and Cheng would be unlikely to find any shortage of potential buyers.

 They might also consider charging for the use of the street.
 The investors here don’t own the properties or homes lining Presidio Terrace, but they do own the over 100 curbside parking spaces.
 It wouldn’t be inconceivable to charge residents for the ability to park on the road (parking spaces in the area can go for upward of $350/month).